LightWare-Optoelectronics/LW316-docs/command_detail.md

 ---
 ## 71. Smoothing factor

-Smooths the distance output independantly for each beam over time.
+Smooths the distance output independently for each beam over time.

 |Value|Smoothing|
 |:---:|:---:|